 “You want the experience to be the ultimate experience.
 It’s not just the food but the comfort of the restaurant and the surroundings are very important, too.
 Having said that, the restaurant should always complement the food and never over take it.
 It’s all about the yin and yang.

 A more intimate setting is available on the lower ground with a private dining room – seating 20 guests – utilising subtle lighting and original finishes to provide guests with a personal space to savour the theatre of the kitchen.
 The interior takes inspiration from the four natural elements – fire, air, water and earth.
 As with the cuisine, this traditional approach to the design has been modernised for a more urban feel.
 The natural warmth of wood will complement the textures of smooth marble, coarse-cut granite and hand crafted metal work.
 The result is a sleek, calming space offering the perfect backdrop to enjoy the excitement of the menu.
-The lower ground will add an extra dimension utilising shadow and light, taking inspiration from Hong Kong’s Wan Chai district skyline at night.
+The lower ground adds an extra dimension utilising shadow and light, taking inspiration from Hong Kong’s Wan Chai district skyline at night.